zurche/plain-pie/README.md

 # plain-pie

-Add to you PROJECT build.gradle
+Add to you project build.gradle
 ```groovy
 allprojects {
 	repositories {